QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 be a generalization)

-The diagram is also missing a lot of information like what data is provided to Register etc. but that is what makes it cleaner and easier to understand.
+The diagram is also missing a lot of information like what data is provided to register etc. but that is what makes it cleaner and easier to understand.